migueltorrescosta/nifek/README.md

 ## Tests

 To run tests locally, `docker exec` into the running django container, and run `python manage.py test`.
-TO also get coverage, run `make coverage` inside the container.
+To also get coverage, run `make coverage` inside the container.
 This will generate an `htmlcov` folder which you can see in firefox.
 Due to containerization, you might need to change the `htmlcov` folder permissions via `sudo chown -R <username>` and `sudo chgrp -R <username>` before opening the `html` files with your browser.
+This can be done outside docker via the command `make perms`.

 On the server, `dokku` takes care of running tests before deploying any image.